-- In a small bowl, mix the mayo with the chilli flakes, then set aside.
+- In a small bowl, mix the mayo with half the gochujang (use less if you don't like spice), then set aside.

-- To make your glaze, in a separate small bowl, mix together the ketjap manis, red Thai paste, 1 tsp sugar and 1 tbsp oil (double both for 4p).
+- To make your glaze, in a separate small bowl, mix together the ketjap manis, remaining gochujang, 1 tsp sugar and 1 tbsp oil (double both for 4p).

 - Place a pan over high heat with a drizzle of oil.